bghira/universal-metal-flash-attention/docs/attic/QUANTIZED_TRAINING_BINDINGS.md

 3. Exercise the FFI from your language of choice (see the README in each `examples/*` directory).
 Flux/PyTorch benchmarks provide the most demanding real-world workload.

+The quantised backward test suite streams GPU gradients back to the CPU, compares them against a float fallback (`runFloatBackward`), and enforces the 0.7 cosine / 30% relative error thresholds.

 Keeping bindings thin and delegating quantisation details to Swift means the C surface remains stable even as strategies and blockwise logic evolve.
 When new functionality is